 An option that the state of Texas does have to keep your child safe from harm is to terminate your parental rights.
 This would be a fairly obvious example of an extreme measure that may be taken if all other attempts to keep your child safe have failed.
-It is not likely that apparently like yourself would have their parental rights terminated but it certainly is a possibility.
+It is not likely that apparently, like yourself would have their parental rights terminated, but it certainly is a possibility.
 Normally, a parent will have failed to participate in the process of having their child returned to their home.
-This means failing to complete a counseling or other coursework intended to help you learn how to better parent your child.
+This means failing to complete a counseling or other coursework to help you learn how to parent your child better.

-So, if I can provide one bit of advice as far as helping you retain possession of your child and not have your parental rights terminated it would be to participate fully with the state agency when it comes to efforts to ensure that your home is the safest place possible for your child.
-It would be unlikely for the state to make a recommendation against reunification in your home unless you quite obviously failed to participate in safety planning another step laid out for the safe return home with your child.
-If he can follow instructions and keep up with your investigation then it is very unlikely that your parental rights could be terminated.
+So, if I can provide one bit of advice as far as helping you retain possession of your child and not have your parental rights terminated, it would be to participate fully with the state agency when it comes to efforts to ensure that your home is the safest place possible for your child.
+It would be unlikely for the state to make a recommendation against reunification in your home unless you quite obviously failed to participate in safety planning, another step laid out for the safe return home with your child.
+If he can follow instructions and keep up with your investigation, it is doubtful that your parental rights could be terminated.

 Having your parental rights terminated is very serious.
 The result of parental rights termination cases is that you will not have a legally defined relationship with your child moving forward.
 Your rights and duties about your child would be the same as my legal relationship with your child.
-It wouldn't matter that you are the child's biological parent if you do not have any legal right or duty to make decisions for the child or to support him or her.
-This is an intimidating proposition to be sure.
+It won't matter that you are the child's biological parent if you do not have any legal right or duty to make decisions or support them.
+This is an intimidating proposition, to be sure.

-If the state moves to terminate your parental rights you would be able to have an attorney appointed for you if you are unable to provide one for yourself.
-By either your motion or the motion of the court they mean based tests will be administered to determine whether or not you can afford to hire A private attorney to defend you in a termination circumstance.
-As soon as you become aware of the state trying to terminate your parental rights you should request in a hearing the opportunity to have an attorney appointed for you.
+If the state moves to terminate your parental rights, you would be able to have an attorney appointed for you if you cannot provide one for yourself.
+By either your motion or the court's motion, they mean based tests will be administered to determine whether or not you can afford to hire A private attorney to defend you in a termination circumstance.
+As soon as you become aware of the state trying to terminate your parental rights, you should request the opportunity to have an attorney appointed for you in a hearing.

 What to do if you find yourself in a CPS case?

-While this is going on you need to be consulting with experienced family law attorneys who can help you to determine your best course of action.
-You can meet with as many family law attorneys as you can to determine a strategy to implement as far as moving forward with your case.
+While this is going on, you need to consult with experienced family law attorneys who can help you determine your best course of action.
+You can meet with as many family law attorneys as possible to determine a strategy to implement as far as moving forward with your case.
 In my opinion, you must work with a family law attorney who has handled CPS defense cases like yours previously.

-Once your child is removed from your home you should aim to stay as informed about your case as possible.
+Once your child is removed from your home, you should aim to stay as informed about your case as possible.
 This responsibility will fall on your shoulders primarily.
-The state will do the bare minimum to keep you updated with what is happening with your child but you should take it upon yourself to reach out to your CPS caseworker and their supervisor as frequently as possible for updates on the situation.
-Having an attorney to help protect your rights while you do but you need to stay on top of the case is the best possible scenario.
+The state will do the bare minimum to keep you updated with what is happening with your child.
+Still, it would be best if you took it upon yourself to reach out to your CPS caseworker and their supervisor as frequently as possible for updates on the situation.
+Having an attorney to help protect your rights while you do, but you need to stay on top of the case is the best possible scenario.

-Finally, you should remember that whatever you are going through from an emotional perspective is probably a fraction of what your child is going through.
-Every effort you make and every decision you make should be done with the mindset of wanting to do the utmost possible to have your child be reunited with you as quickly as possible.
-Any other motivation our goal for your case will be unsatisfying it may leave you in the unsettling position of having your parental rights terminated permanently.
+Finally, it would help if you remembered that whatever you are going through from an emotional perspective is probably a fraction of what your child is going through.
+Every effort you make and every decision you make should be made with the mindset of wanting to do the utmost possible to have your child be reunited with you as quickly as possible.
+Any other motivation our goal for your case will be unsatisfying; it may leave you in the unsettling position of having your parental rights terminated permanently.